autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 ### AWSIM Simulator

-To run the AWSIM simulator, open a terminal window, navigate to the simulation directory and run:
+To run the AWSIM simulator, open a terminal window, navigate to the simulation directory and run the following commands:

 ```bash
 source /opt/ros/galactic/setup.bash